Jenni-Hawk/Advanced_Topic_Modeling/README.md

 - Conduct research on topic modeling algorithms to determine which can best uncover topics and deliver high human coherency.

 #### Algorithms Tested Against Each Other:
 - LSA with TF-IDF
-- BERTopic tested with various Sentence Transformers
-  - BAII/bge-small-en
-  - BAII/bge-large-en-v1.5
-  - all-mpnet-base-v2
 - BERTopic + GPT4
 - BERTopic + Llama 2
+- Sentence Transformers Tested
+  - all-MiniLM-L6-v2
+  - BAII/bge-small-en

 #### How will performance of each model be determined?</ins>
 - LSA vs BERTopic will be quantitatively scored based on how well humans interpret the coherence of topics.